luizpvas/explicit/README.md

 # MCP

-You can expose Explicit requests as tools using a MCP server.
-The MCP server runs as a proxy in front of the controllers, that is, your REST API remains the source of truth and the MCP server acts as a client.
+You can expose your API endpoints as tools for external systems (like AI agents) by mounting an MCP server.
+The MCP server acts as a proxy, receiving tool calls and forwarding them to your existing REST API controllers.
+Your controllers remain the source of truth, with the MCP server simply providing a tool-compatible interface.

-To build a MCP server, instantiate `::Explicit::MCPServer` and add the requests you wish to expose.
+To build an MCP server, instantiate `::Explicit::MCPServer` and add the requests you wish to expose.
 It is important that the requests are compatible with MCP tool format spec, otherwise an error is raised.
 For example, all params should be primitives such as `:string`, `:integer` or `:boolean`.